PointendClick/PointendClick/README.md

 - 👋 Hi, I’m @PointendClick
 - 👀 I’m interested in People
 - 🌱 I’m currently learning Qiskit
-- 💞️ I’m looking to collaborate on 16^16 hexhex base system
+- 💞️ I’m looking to collaborate on a 16^16 hexhex base system
 - 📫 How to reach me fedntamosh@protonmail.com

 <!---